msp-strath/TypOS/README.md

 of Milner's judgement-form-in-a-box names is to declare *name* `:` *protocol*.
 A protocol is a sequence of *actions*.
-Each action is specified by `?` for input or `!` for output, then the intended syntax for that transmission, then `.` as a closing delimiter.
+Each action is specified by `?` for input or `!` for output, then the intended syntax description for that transmission, then `.` as a closing delimiter.

 For our example language, we have

 ```
 type  : ?'Type.
 check : ?'Type. ?'Check.